 Rebekah Bergman is a fiction writer living in Brooklyn.
 She received a BA in literary arts from Brown University and an MFA in fiction from The New School.
 She is at work on a novel.

-Her fiction has received awards and recognition, including selection for Wigleaf’s Top 50 and nomination for a Pushcart Prize in 2019.
+She has received awards and honors for her writing, including selection for Wigleaf’s Top 50 and nomination for a Pushcart Prize in 2019.
 Rebekah was a 2018 Tennessee Williams Scholar at the Sewanee Writers’ Conference and a winner of The Masters Review Anthology Prize, judged by Rebecca Makkai.
-She has earned fellowships, grants, and residencies from Art Farm, Brown University, and Tent Creative Writing and was a finalist for the 2018 Kathy Fish Fellowship and The Atlas Review’s TAR chapbook contest.
+She has earned fellowships, grants, and residencies from Art Farm, Brown University, and Tent Creative Writing.
+Rebekah was a finalist for the 2018 Kathy Fish Fellowship and The Atlas Review’s chapbook contest.
 She is a Best of the Net Nominee and Best Microfiction Honorable Mention (2019).